ernestohegi/japanese-text-parser/README.md

 ## Japanese Text Parser
 ### Work In Progress

 Yochimu means prophetic dream in Japanese.
-The purpose of this tool is to let you red comfortably any kind of text, by reviewing before it's vocabulary using SRS solutions like Anki.
+The purpose of this tool is to let you read comfortably any kind of text, by reviewing before it's vocabulary using SRS solutions like Anki.

 What Yochimu does is, given a file with text in Japanese, it returns a list of words from that text along with their definitions, translations and example sentences, to let you create decks.